DIKU-EDU/kudos/docs/kernel-threads.rst

 same physical memory.

-Threads are a fundamental kernel construct, which allows to implement more nuanced userland tasks, such as userland threads and userland processes.
+Threads are a fundamental kernel construct, which allows to implement more nuanced userland threads of execution, such as userland threads and userland processes.

 Kernel Threads API
 ------------------